aws-samples/cfn101-workshop/content/intermediate/operations/stacksets/index.md

 By the end of this lab, you will be able to:

 * Leverage CloudFormation StackSets to provision resources in one account and across multiple regions using a single operation.
-* Understand how you can export output parameters from one stack set, and import them into another stack set.
+* Understand how you can export output parameters from a stack set instance, and import them into another stack set instance.

 ### Start Lab